geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/bricks_projection.md

 - the **“bottleneck” block**:\
 It is a stack of 3 layers instead of 2.\
 The three layers are 1×1, 3×3, and 1×1 convolutions, where
-  - the 1×1 layers are responsible for reducing and then increasing (restoring) dimensions,
+  - the 1×1 layers are responsible for <mark>reducing and then increasing</mark> (restoring) dimensions,
-  - the 3×3 layer is a bottleneck with smaller input/output dimensions.
+  - the 3×3 layer is operates in a <mark>smaller</mark> input/output dimensions.

 | ResNet "building" block                | ResNet "bottleneck" block                |
 |------------------------|------------------------|